NetworkingB2A/CCNP-Training/Training notes/Wireless.md

 Layer two roaming
 Layer three roaming
 Anchor controller
 Foreign controller

+# This one needs to be updated
 ### Wireless deployment options
+Centralized
+Distributed
+Controller-less
+Controller based
+Cloud
+Remote Branch

 Ad Hoc Wireless lan
 - Two wireless clients connecting directly to each other
 - no need for an access point
 - Not used very often

-Autonomous access point
-- Standalone, independent devices
-- Home or small office environments
-- Controller-less deployment model
-- Not commonly used in large enterprise networks
-- You must manage each one individually

 Mesh Wireless Lan
 - Wireless access points that connect to each other with Wireless
 - no need for a wired connection for the access point to work
 - Service will drop the more access points you add

+## AP type, Ap Mode and antenna type

+Autonomous Access Points
+- Standalone, independent devices
+- Home or small office environments
+- Each access point is controlled independent
+- No knowledge of other access points in the network
+- Configured individually without a centralized controller
+- Not commonly used in large enterprise networks

 Lightweight access point
 - Requires central wireless LAN controller (WLC)